Why Does My Dog Rush the Door? Understanding & Stopping Door Dashing

 Ask yourself: If my dog could text me right now, what would they say about this door situation?

-Then listen - really listen - to their body language, their energy.
+Then really listen by watching their body language, their energy.
 You may discover they are trying to tell you what it's like for them.

 What has your dog been trying to tell you?
-Share your 'translation breakthroughs' in the comments - I love hearing about moments when humans and dogs understand each other!
+Share your 'translation breakthroughs' in the comments.

 Comments